Bristol-SiD-Development/DD4HEP/README.md

 A Marlin .xml has three main sections, the **execute** block, the **global** block and the **processor** blocks.

 The **execute** block defines given names to the modules *within the .xml* to be run and the order in which they are executed.
 This allows the same module to be run with different inputs or parameters under a different name in the .xml file.
-The given name in the **execute** block must corespond to the name used in a **processor** block.
+The given name in the **execute** block must correspond to the name used in a **processor** block.
 Modules can be easily turned on/off by commenting them out in this block.

 The **global** block defines global variables to be used across all processors, notably the input detector simulated .slcio file and the gear .xml file.
 Which event numbers to run on are also controlled here.